richardhenry/bbq/README.md

 # bbq - get cookin'

-`bbq` is a small CLI/TUI that makes working with git worktrees a breeze.
+`bbq` is a small/fast terminal UI and CLI that makes working with git worktrees a breeze.

 ![bbq screenshot](./screenshot.png)